joaquimserafim/node-netcat/README.md

 	send data to a client:

-	server.send(client, message, [close_connection], [callback]);
+		server.send(client, ' don't need to pass as Buffer, [close_connection], [callback]);

 		close_connection: false is the default value, this is a way to close the connection with a client.
 		callback: parameter will be executed when the data is finally written out - this may not be immediately.

 	get clients: